chengzhag/DeepVideoDeblurring/readme.md

 ### Train the net

 - Change directory to `train` and run script `bash trian.sh`.
 You can specify param `align` in the script to choose an alignment method.
+Hint: you can run `script -c 'bash train.sh' bash.log` to log the outputs.
 - Finally you can test your network by following Test section.
 You can try `train/train.ipynb` to get a quick impression of the training process or load your params and have a quick test.